-The Las Vegas all-you-can-eat buffet is all about excess.
+Great buffets in Las Vegas are mot just about all-you-can-eat excess.
 No longer low-brow cafeterias, in many cases Vegas buffets have gone upscale.
 But yes, most of them still have a pile of shrimp somewhere amid the offerings.

 Roughly a dozen years ago, I came up with the bright idea to write an in-depth feature story about Sin City’s buffets.
 My plan: to eat at one for every meal for three straight days.
 Six meals in a row were scheduled.